Juno Awards of 2015

-The Juno Awards of 2015 honoured Canadian music industry achievements in the latter part of 2013 and in most of 2014.
-The awards were presented in Hamilton, Ontario, Canada during the weekend of 14–15 March 2015.
+The Juno Awards of 2015 honoured Canadian music industry achievements in the latter part of 2013 and most of 2014.
+They were presented in Hamilton, Ontario, Canada, during the weekend of March 14-15.
 The main ceremony was conducted at FirstOntario Centre and televised on CTV.
-Various concerts and events related to the awards began on 9 March 2015.
-This marked the sixth time that the awards were presented in Hamilton, which last hosted the Junos in 2001.
+Various related concerts and events began on March 9.
+This marked the sixth time they were presented in Hamilton, which last hosted the Junos in 2001.

 Events

 The main ceremony was hosted by Hedley lead singer Jacob Hoggard.
 Performers include: